 - The data including the results of the annotation experiments from the WASSA paper can be found at https://www.romanklinger.de/data-sets/HofmannTroianoKlinger-Appraisal-Data.zip.
 The goal of this work has been to evaluate if appraisals can also be automatically assigned based on the existing emotion categories.

-- The corpus crowd-enVENT (described in a paper submitted to the CL Journal for review) is a corpus of event reports that describe events that caused particular emotions.
+- The corpus crowd-enVENT (described in the CL Journal article) is a corpus of event reports that describe events that caused particular emotions.
 Each author of an event description also reports their own appraisal, according to 21 variables.
-A preprint of the paper will be linked here soon, a link to the code repository will be made available in July.
 You can find this data, including a more detailed description, at https://www.romanklinger.de/data-sets/crowd-enVent2022.zip.
 The code for the experiments is in https://github.com/sarnthil/crowd-enVent-modeling.